MerginMaps/docs/src/setup/sign-up-to-mergin-maps/index.md

 ## Forgotten password

-If you forget your password, you can reset it through the <MainDomainNameLink id="login/reset" desc="Mergin website" />.
+If you forget your password, you can reset it through the [Mergin website](https://app.merginmaps.com/login/reset).

 ## Next steps